-Do not include interest earned on an individual retirement arrangement (IRA) in tax-exempt interest.
+Do not report interest from an individual retirement arrangement (IRA) as tax-exempt interest.

 Form 1099-INT.
 Your taxable interest income, except for interest from U.S. savings bonds and Treasury obligations, is shown in box 1 of Form 1099-INT.
 Add this amount to any other taxable interest income you received.
 You must report all of your taxable interest income even if you do not receive a Form 1099-INT.